Logging

 The Crazyflie’s logging feature allows data to be streamed from the Crazyflie to a PC.
 By defining so called Log Blocks, the user can define which variables should be logged.
 A Log Block consists of several variables.
 A list of Logging groups and variables is available on the bitcraze website.
 Depending on your firmware version some variables might not be available.

-For the python implementation the logging framework is implemented as a ROS2 topic interface:
+The logging framework is implemented as a ROS2 topic interface:

 Creating a Log Block